sumitk-iitj/M20CS013/README.md

 c1923f4ac9c2   samanyu13/node-web-app   "npm start"   27 seconds ago   Up 26 seconds               0.0.0.0:3000->3000/tcp, :::3000->3000/tcp   great_kilby
 c2fcf608be1a   samanyu13/node-web-app   "npm start"   16 minutes ago   Exited (0) 6 minutes ago                                                relaxed_shirley
 ```
-We can see that the fisr one in the list is up and running in port 3000.
+We can see that the ffirst one in the list is up and running in port 3000.
 The output is shown below.
 ![Using Docker](/public/docker.png)

 <u>**System Configuration**</u>